Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/08/advanced-ruby-gsub-with-regular-expressions.md

 ## The key parts

-To summarise, here’s the line of code with important bits called out:
+To summarise, here’s the line of code with the important bits called out:

 ```ruby
 content